 The Size of the Website

 We often get people asking about the business website cost of a site made up of “x” number of pages.
 While the number of pages is a consideration it is never the only consideration.
 In fact, dictating the number of pages at the start of the job is likely going to do your business a disservice.
 A professional web agency will want to have the freedom to make the best website they can.
 To build the best website they will need some flexibility in how the site is constructed.
 So a web agency may give you ballpark website cost associated within a page number range, but rarely will they commit to an exact number of pages.

 The size of the website will also be a determining factor in the hosting cost that the agency recommends for you.
 Ongoing monthly maintenance should also be included in this cost, and the size of the site can have implications here as well.

 Other Costs to Consider

 Any Web Agency of worth will cover all aspects of the process of building and launching your website upfront.
 However, it pays to be armed with a little knowledge.
 When in doubt always ask.
-Here are some other things that you should add to your checklist of services that should be included with any website design quote you receive.
+Here are some other things that you should add to your checklist of services that should be included with any quote for your business website costing.

 SEO (Search Engine Optimisation)

 SEO is a service that should be included with any website, however, there are different levels of what might be included with SEO.
 On a basic level, the website should be built in a way that the structure of the site and the presentation of all content (text, images, videos etc) are optimised for search engines such as Google to be able to find and start ranking your site.
 Any designer/developer should include this automatically with the business website cost.